Source–message–channel–receiver model of communication: Nature and purpose of communication

 According to Berlo, communication is based on things that source and receiver have in common.
 He understands communication in a very wide sense that includes non-verbal communication like body language or the use of color in advertisements besides verbal communication in spoken or written form.
 In the widest sense, "anything to which people attach meanings may be and is used in communication".
 Berlo sees communication as a dynamic process that does not consist of a fixed sequence of events with a clearly defined beginning, middle, or end.
 But he acknowledges that the structure of language makes it necessary to describe communication in such a linear way.

-Berlo holds that all forms of communication are motivated by the source's intention to influence their behavior.
+Berlo holds that the goal of all forms of communication is to influence the behavior of the audience.
 In this regard, he rejects the idea that other goals, like informing the receiver or entertaining them, are equally important.
-As Berlo argues, these distinctions are not exclusive and that even attempts to inform, as in the case of regular education, or to entertain, as in the case of entertainment programs on television, are attempts to influence the behavior of the audience.
+He argues that these distinctions are not exclusive.
+This means that even attempts to inform, as in the case of regular education, or to entertain, as in the case of entertainment programs on television, are attempts to influence the behavior of the audience.
 Berlo gives a biological argument for this position by holding that "[our] basic purpose is to alter the relationship between our own organism and the environment".

-For him communication is just one way to achieve this in relation to other people that are part of the environment: "we communicate to influence".
+For Berlo, communication is just one way to achieve this in relation to other people that are part of the environment: "we communicate to influence".
 For this reason, understanding communication involves understanding the source's goal, i.e. what reaction they intend to provoke in the audience.
 However, the source may not always be conscious of their reasons for communicating.
-For example, a writer may believe their purpose is to write a technical report rather than to influence the behavior of the reader or a teacher may think their purpose is to cover the syllabus rather than to affect the behavior of the students.
+For example, a writer may believe their purpose is to write a technical report rather than to influence the behavior of the reader.
+Likewise, a teacher may think their purpose is to cover the syllabus rather than to affect the behavior of the students.
 This is similar to how the purpose of many ingrained habits, communicational and otherwise, is to affect the environment even though the agent is often not aware of it while performing them.
 Berlo acknowledges such cases and understands them as forms of misperception or inefficiency.

 Usually, the source has a specific person in mind whom they wish to affect.
 Intrapersonal communication is a special case: the source and the receiver is the same person.
-In such cases, the source tries to influence themselves, like a poet who writes poetry in secret in order to emotionally affect themselves.
+In such cases, the source tries to influence itself, like a poet who writes poetry in secret in order to emotionally affect themselves.
 However, the more common goal is to influence others.
 The intended effect can be immediate or delayed.
 An artist trying to entertain their audience intends an immediate effect while an employer giving instructions for the rest of the week intends to have a delayed effect on the employees' behavior.
-Messages can also produce various unintended consequences, such as when the intended receiver does not react as the source anticipated or when the message reaches unintended receivers.
+Messages can also produce unintended outcomes, such as when the intended receiver does not react as the source anticipated or when the message reaches unintended receivers.